omparkhi/demo/README.md

 # demo
-This is the demo of Git &amp; Github class
+This is the demo of Git &amp; Github class.